THE LIGHT OF ANDAMANS | ISSUE 27 | 17 FEB 2012

 "The desperation among the detainees has increased a lot.
 They had gone on hunger strike four or five times demanding quick repatriation, which is not a good sign," said DGP.
 A few of them in fact had tried to escape from the camp.
 About ten of them are undergoing prison sentence.

-Mukhtar (35) belonged to a group of 61 persons, which landed in Twin Islands on 08 Jan 2009.
-Their boat had developed an engine snag, and drifting in open sea for about eight days.
+Mukhtar (35) belonged to a group of 61 persons, which landed in Twin Islands

-One more incapacitated boat carrying 133 Rohingyas reached Pillow Millow village in Great Nicobar on 15th January 2009.
+In another incident, about 150 persons landed near One more incapacitated boat carrying 133 Rohingyas reached Pillow Millow village in Great Nicobar on 15th January 2009.
 The boat caught the attention of the residents of the village that had just 5-6 families living there after tsunami devastated it in 2004.
-Rest of the 41 families of the village were still living in temporary shelters in Campbell Bay.
+Rest of the 41 families of the village were still living in temporary shelters in Campbell Bay

 The issue is very serious for those of Burmese origin.
 There were about 107 of them, out of which 38 of them were rescued in 2008 and only one of them was repatriated.
-Another group of 37 were found on Barren Island in December 2011.
-34 more of Burmese origin was rescued near Goal Tikrey, Kalighat on 23 December 2011.
+Another group of 37 were found on Barren Island

 "Even Rohingyas living legally on Phuket have been refused passports by the ''new'' Burmese government.
-Those who do land in Thailand are ''helped on'' to Malaysia or into the arms of brokers," said Alan Morison, Editor, Phuketwan to LOA.
+Those who do land in

 It is human right issue of monumental proportion rather than stray incidents of desperate people drifting in with the trade winds as the A&N Administration treats it.
 A proper policy needs to be devised in consultation with the Government of India to handle the migrant Rohingyas problem.